elastic/edot-collector-configurator/docs/creating-recipes.md

 ## Quickstart

-- Create a yaml file for your recipe.
-It could be place anywhere, just make sure to pass the full path to it when calling the configurator script.
+- Create a YAML file to define your recipe.
+You can place it anywhere — just be sure to pass the full file path to the configurator script.
-- Add items to it depdending on your needs.
-You can find the types of items you can add below.
+- Add items to the file as needed.
+The sections and item types you can include are explained below.

-You can take a look at some existing recipes for inspiration.
+For inspiration, you can browse existing recipes provided in the repository.

 ## Structure Overview

+The structure of a recipe consists of descriptive metadata, user-provided arguments, constants, components, and finally the service configuration.
+Below is an annotated example:

 ```yaml
 description: "Explains the outcome of this recipe"